Financial Learning Center

 - Home Equity Loans and Taxes

-Convenience and tax-deductible interest make tapping the equity in your home appealing.
+Convenience makes tapping the equity in your home appealing.
 Just be careful that you don't take a casual view about draining the equity in your home—it could jeopardize your most important asset.
 If you fail to make the loan payments, you could ultimately lose your home in a foreclosure.

 Many people use home equity loans and credit lines to finance a variety of things.
-Because the interest is generally tax-deductible, this very often makes sense.
 As you may already know, Uncle Sam has taken away almost all interest expense tax deductions.
-Exceptions include mortgage interest (including home equity) and investment interest, and some student loan interest.
+Exceptions include mortgage interest and investment interest, and some student loan interest.

 The types of improvements that you have always dreamed of can range in price from $100 to $1 million.
-When you use a home equity loan or a refinance to make major capital improvements to your home, interest on a loan of up to a total balance of $750,000 is deductible.
+When you refinance to make major capital improvements to your home, interest on a mortgage loan of up to a total balance of $750,000 plus up to $100,000 in home equity debt is deductible.
 Make sure you borrow only what you can afford to pay back.

 Because auto loan interest rates are generally higher than mortgage rates, people often tap the equity in their homes to finance the purchase of an automobile.
 Sometimes the dealer who sells you the car may be offering a promotional financing rate.
 It would be wise to see how it compares to the rate on an equity loan or refinance.